 Contemporary historians immediately assume that Pliny must have had evidence.
 In fact, he probably had none.
-Check out the pages on how truth worked and how history was written.
+Check out the pages on how truth worked.
 Because of the different way that truth and history-writing worked in Pliny's own time, we can make a strong argument that Pliny would have made this claim in order to move Clitarchus' account (and therefore Pliny's own) further up the truth hierarchy.

 In other words, Pliny's claim that Clitarchus was in Babylon with Alexander is almost certainly bogus in our terms, although it would have been recognized as a professionally sound strategy in his own time.

 So Clitarchus probably never went to Babylon himself, and by extension probably never saw the gardens either.
 But he had one source about Babylon that is often forgotten: his father, Dinon of Colophon, was also a historian and he had written a History of Persia that is now completely lost.
 That history may have included a description of the Hanging Gardens.